LanaCreegan/pp4/README.md

 ## UX
 PP4 is a simple and user intuitive website for users to share their recipes with others and discover recipes by other users.

+### User Stories
+User Account:
+* As a site user I want to create an account to create and save recipes
+* As a Site User I want to sign in and out of my account